storyfeet/dugi_bialan/content/grammar.md

 Conjunction words define a relationship between the clause before it, and the clause after.
 If the subject is the same, it doesn't need to be indicated on both sides.

-* la : while / because / junction
+* la : while / because / junction / context
 * esi : if
-* boina : before
-* devin : after

 -- mi wei giawin la, vin o gein uwein
 .. since I'm going, you can stay